 If the death was due to a physical or mental illness, name it

 This is often the hardest one for parents to wrap their minds around, but it’s very important.
 If we simply say that the deceased person was “sick,” young children may misinterpret that to mean that they or their loved ones could die of a cold.
-Remember, trying to protect kids and teens from the truth may make US feel better, but doesn’t do them in any favors if it only increases their confusion.
+Remember, trying to protect kids and teens from the truth may make US feel better, but it doesn’t do them in any favors if they’re left feeling confused.

 Allow and encourage memorialization